dterracino/essentials-vs/docs/index.md

 # Yann's Essentials for VS
 ## Features
-This Extension Installed's features can be accessed via one or more of the following methods:
+Each one of this extension's features can be accessed via one or more of the following methods:

-- clicking on a button on the *Yann's Essentials* toolbar
+- the *Yann's Essentials* toolbar
-- selecting a command from the *Yann's Essentials* menu
+- the *Yann's Essentials* main menu
-- selecting a command from the *Yann's Essentials* menu in the context menu of any code window
+- the *Yann's Essentials* context menu
+- a keyboard shortcut

+Some shortcut key combinations may have already been in use by Visual Studio (but I've tried to only use ones that have less chance of people needing)

-Some features are available via all three methods, whereas as others may not be able to be accessed via all of the methods.
+Most of the features are available via all of the methods, whereas as others may only be available via some of them.

 ---

 #### Insert Guid(s)
-Insert a guid directly into your code without the use of any **external** tool by placing the cursor where you want the guid and invoking the command.
+Insert a single guid, or multiple guids directly into your code without the use of any **external** tool.

+- insert **a single guid**, by simply moving the cursor to where you want to insert it and invoke the command
-Insert **multiple unique guids** at the same time by making a multi-line selection before invoking the command using one of the methods listed below.
+- insert **multiple unique guids** at the same time by making a multi-line selection before invoking the command

-Replace a section of **existing text** with a guid by selecting it before invoking the command.
+- replace **some existing text** with a guid by selecting it then invoke the command
-Replace **multiple lines of text** by making a multi-line selection before invoking the command.
+- replace **multiple lines of text** by making a multi-line selection before invoking the command

 ##### Without This Extension Installed